avo-hq/docs.avohq.io/docs/2.0/customization.md

 Using `full_width_container: true` tells Avo to display all views full-width.

-## Cache resources on Index view
+## Cache resources on the `Index` view

-By default Avo caches each resource row (or Grid item for Grid view) for the performance benefits.
+Avo caches each resource row (or Grid item for Grid view) for performance reasons.
 You can disable that cache using the `cache_resources_on_index_view` configuration option.

 ```ruby{2}
 Avo.configure do |config|